Report a Vulnerability

 There is a single user profile in that workspace.
 If you can provide the value of that user’s “ctf” attribute we’ll immediately classify the vulnerability severe.

 We only authorize security research on the CTF account provided above and accounts you create personally.
 Any attempts to breach other Customer.io accounts will result in a denial of bounty reward and depending on severity appropriate referral to law enforcement agencies.
-If you’ve accidentally breached other accounts notify our team at firstname.lastname@example.org ASAP with all relevant details so we can work with you rather than against you.
+If you breach any other account, you must immediately notify our team at firstname.lastname@example.org as soon as you know, with all relevant details so we can work with you rather than against you.

 Out of Scope